ericrqs/Juniper-vMX/README.md

 connectors for that card and then reconnect all of them, either manually doing Connect on each one in ascending order (ge-0-0-0 first) or making a bulk call ConnectRoutesInReservation that will send them all to the virtual L2 as a batch without gaps at the bottom.
-- It would break if the standard Setup connectivity phase started to spread the connector endpoints across multiple calls to ConnectRoutesInReservation and not all connectors for a single vMX were sent in the same ApplyConnectivityChanges batch
+- This implementation would break if the standard Setup connectivity phase started to spread the connector endpoints across multiple calls to ConnectRoutesInReservation and not all connectors for a single vMX were sent in the same ApplyConnectivityChanges batch
-- It would break if the system stopped translating a ConnectRoutesInReservation call into a single batch call to ApplyConnectivityChanges per L2 provider
+- This implementation would break if the system stopped translating a ConnectRoutesInReservation call into a single batch call to ApplyConnectivityChanges per L2 provider